-In this example, we've selected second method, because this is most quick and easy and no additional attributes are specified, except the database file.
+In this example, we've selected the second method, because this is most quick and easy and no additional attributes are specified, except the database file.

 Because an Access database is placed in a file, then you should select this file in the corresponding field (Fig.2, pos.2).
 You should specify the full path and name here.

 We've created a database with the "database.sample.mdb" name for this tutorial.
 The database contains a table with the "SERIAL_DATA" name.
-The table contains following fields:
+The table contains the following fields:

 - FVALUE (numeric);